risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 	Do not install propellers now.

-* Connect ESCs to motors and plug ESCs to power distribution board.
+* Connect ESCs to motors and plug ESCs to power distribution board (or solder them to the frame).
 As for now, connect motors to ESCs arbitrary, later you will set them properly by switching any two wires.

 * Install power module on the frame.
-One end should be plugged to power distribution board and the other end to the battery.
+One end should be plugged to power distribution board (or soldered to the frame) and the other end to the battery.
 DON’T plug it to the battery for now.

 * Install flight controller on the frame.
 Take a look at your flight controller and make sure the arrow is pointing to the front between motor 1 and 3.
 To mount the controller to the frame, use thick double side tape to damp the vibrations.